About Us

 John Graneto, DO, MEd, serves as Vice President of Health Affairs and Dean of the CHSU College of Osteopathic Medicine.

 “Our medical school at California Health Sciences University has the distinction of being the third College of Osteopathic Medicine in California.
 Osteopathic physicians are more likely to work in underserved areas and tend to enter primary care practices in great need, such as family and internal medicine, pediatrics, and obstetrics.
-With the shortage of Central Valley physicians, CHSU medical school graduates will make a huge impact on the community delivering much needed health care,” says Dr. Graneto.
+With the shortage of Central Valley physicians, CHSU medical school graduates is making a huge impact on the community delivering much needed health care,” says Dr. Graneto.

 Students in the CHSU-COM four-year Doctor of Osteopathic Medicine (DO) program spend the first two years learning from a modified, two-pass systems-based curricular model.
 Realistic patient scenarios with scientific principles, problem-solving, active-learning, and clinical practice are integrated throughout the curriculum.
 Other unique curricular components include medical knowledge, osteopathic manipulative medicine, clinical skills, nutrition as medicine, and patient-centered care.